 The QI Group is substantially more than a conglomerate building diverse businesses.
 More crucially, it strives to empower and inspire people and communities, particularly the underserved.

-One of the ways the Group empowers and responds to their needs is through its Staff Social Responsibility (SSR) programme.
+One of the ways the Group empowers and responds to their needs is through the ECI programme.

 Up Close with the Bateq